sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 In data, each frame is a giant array.
 This array tells us the color of each pixel at every location (using RGB).
 We want to see if any frames appear more than once in the video -- one way to do that would be just counting the number of times we see each frame.

+I did that counting using two dictionaries.
+One keeps track of any frames I've seen already.
+The other keeps track of groups of frames that are all exactly the same.
+Typically, when doing a counter like this (or using the collections.counter object), you'll hash the values that you're counting.
+Unfortunately, the video frame arrays are not hashable -- to get around this, I converted the arrays to strings before hashing and it worked like a charm.

+Code below:

 {% highlight python %}

 def find_duplicates():